-Reviews fractions, decimals, mixed numbers, operative properties, percentages, and negative numbers.
+Provides students with a strong foundation in basic mathematical concepts and processes for real numbers that include absolute value, whole numbers, integers, fractions, decimals, mixed numbers, number conversion, and order of operations.
 Students must receive Credit (CR) to move to the next course.
 This course is non-matriculating; the credits do not count towards graduation.